tuki0918/image-shield/README.md

 ### Shuffle only

-If you do not set the `secretKey`, only shuffling will be applied to the image.
+If you do not set the `secretKey`, only shuffling will be applied to the images.

 **Encrypt**